Online & Evening Programs

 To help our office, please make sure that your abstract file is named: judging category name-student department-student last name.

-Judging Category: MCN = math / computer sciences / natural sciences SHBE = social sciences / humanitites / business / education.
+Judging Category: MCN = math / computer sciences / natural sciences SHBE = social sciences / humanities / business / education.

 For example: MCN-computersciences-smith